-Date: Saturday, February 8, 2014 Location: [name of building] Enter at: [entrance] Report to: [room # and time] There will be a judges orientation which will begin promptly at (time) in Room ().
+Date: Saturday, February 14, 2015

+Location: [name of building]

+Enter at: [entrance]

+Report to: [room # and time] There will be a judges orientation which will begin promptly at coffee available]

+(time) in Room ().
 All judges are asked to attend this orientation.

-Food: [mention when and where food will be available - judges really appreciate having coffee available] Schedule: See attached sheet.
+Food: [mention when and where food will be available - judges really appreciate having

+Schedule: See attached sheet.
 [List courtrooms, mock trial judges and time schedule.]
-Please bring a robe if you are a presiding judge.

 Please review the "Judges Guidelines" in the Mock Trial Handbook prior to the day of the tournament.
-The Handbook can be found on the web site at www.wisbar.org/lre or contact Marsha Varvil-Weld at (608)250-6191, if you have difficulty locating or downloading it.
+The Handbook can be found on the web site at www.wisbar.org/mock_trial or contact Katie Wilcox at (608)250-6191, if you have difficulty locating or downloading it.
 The case materials and "Judge's Training" video can also be found on the web site.
 Please familiarize yourself with these materials prior to the tournament.